allanbunch/mindmark/README.md

 # Hey there!
 Welcome to MindMark! 👋

-Most AI conversations today appear somewhat robotic.
-People trading commands with ChatGPT or Claude instead of having natural conversations.
-But meaningful dialogue is the promise of Conversational AI, right?
+Today's AI conversations are often robotic, transactional interactions--people issuing commands to ChatGPT or Claude instead of having contextual exchanges.
+But well-informed outcomes are the promise of our AI copilot, right?

 ## Why MindMark?

-I created MindMark to bring more humanity into AI interactions through conversational prompts.
-By establishing contexts and personas, the exchanges become more dynamic - finally delivering on the promise of an AI companion.
+I created MindMark to bring more humanity into AI interactions through truly contextual system prompts.
+By establishing contexts and personas, the exchanges become more dynamic and relevant - finally delivering on the promise of an AI companion.

 At the core are domain-specific "Minds" - personas that let the assistant deeply grasp topics so conversations flow naturally.
 Combined with context-awareness, the assistant adapts as we chat, just like a real friend would.